Conflict management at work is a science made up of many conflict management techniques that must be adapted precisely to each conflict situation.

 Following the resolution of the conflict at work, it would be a shame to forget everything that was done to get there.

-Whatever the stage, there is always a moment when employees in the grip of conflict in the company have had to show a certain courage to express their problems, to explain the source of the unease they feel or quite simply to take responsibility for their feelings about conflict at work.
+Whatever the stage, there is always a moment when employees in the grip of conflict in the company have had to show a sign of certain courage to express their problems, to explain the source of the unease they feel or quite simply to take responsibility for their feelings about conflict at work.

 Do not hesitate to recognize this staff, for this very good example of soft-skill!